ProseMirror/website/pages/examples/tooltip/index.md

 PART(tooltip)

 Whenever the editor state updates, it checks whether it needs to update the tooltip.
-The positioning calculatings are a bit involved, but such is life with CSS.
+The positioning calculations are a bit involved, but such is life with CSS.
 Basically, it uses ProseMirror's [`coordsAtPos` method](##view.EditorView.coordsAtPos) to find the screen coordinates of the selection, and uses those to set a `left`